Phased-Array Ultrasonic Testing for Weld Inspection

 • Encoders and scanners for weld tracking

-At Red River, our technicians are equipped with advanced PAUT systems to ensure the highest standards of inspection and data quality.
+At Red River, technicians use advanced PAUT systems to maintain the highest inspection standards.

 Benefits of PAUT in Weld Inspection